shrveel/shrveel/README.md

 Skills: JAVA / Python / HTML / CSS / PHP / MySQL

-- 🔭 I’m currently working on Python App Development
+- 🔭 I’m currently working on Data Science
 - 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on JAVA & Web Application Development
+- 👯 I’m looking to collaborate on Data Analysis & Data Sampling
 - 🤔 I’m looking for help with Python
-- 💬 Ask me about JAVA programming
+- 💬 Ask me about JAVA & Python programming, also about Data Science
 - 📫 How to reach me: shourav.lucifer@gmail.com